mavlink/qgc-user-guide/en/PlanView/PlanView.md

 ### Status Bar

-At the top of the *Plan View* you will see the Statusbar, which shows information for the currently selected waypoint relative to the previous waypoint, as well as statistics for the entire mission.
+At the top of the *Plan View* you will see the Status bar, which shows information for the currently selected waypoint relative to the previous waypoint, as well as statistics for the entire mission.
 This also has a button for uploading missions to the vehicle.

 ![Status Bar](../../images/plan/PlanToolbar.png)

-For example, above we see altitude and position difference from previous waypoint on the left, and an estimate of the horizontal distance and time taken by the total mission on teh right. `Max telem dist` is the distance between the Planned Home position (where your GCS is expected to be) and the furthest waypoint.
+For example, above we see altitude and position difference from previous waypoint on the left, and an estimate of the horizontal distance and time taken by the total mission on the right. `Max telem dist` is the distance between the Planned Home position (where your GCS is expected to be) and the furthest waypoint.

 ### Plan Toolbar